minhbac333studyus/AWS-Solution-Architecture/README.md

 - [EBS](#ebs)
 - [S3](#s3)

-1.Install FileZilla Client
+1.Install FileZilla Client\
-2.Go to Edit/Settings/ choose SFTP and set the private key from AWS for the instance EC2 3.Go to File/Site Manager
+2.Go to Edit/Settings/ choose SFTP and set the private key from AWS for the instance EC2\
+3.Go to File/Site Manager

+/var/www/html/index.html

 ## EC2